Blot first

 The key is pressure, not wiping.
 Press the sheet on the shiny area, hold briefly, then lift.
 After that, only add product where coverage, texture, or hold still needs help.

-Blotting paper is the first step for oil.
+For oily skin, blotting paper is the first makeup touch-up step.
 Powder, concealer, or setting spray comes second only if the finish still needs it.

 Order